moar-regex/moar/documentation/implementation.md

     | '~');
 ```

-The MoaPattern class behaves in this context similar to Java's native Pattern class and wraps the internal MOA logic from the user.
+The MoaPattern class behaves in this context similar to Java's native Pattern class and wraps the internal MOA logic for the user.
 It serves as the entry point to build MoaMatcher objects (similar to Java's Matcher) which encapsulate all the matching logic so that the Pattern itself can be reused as its construction can be expensive.

-### From Regex to the MOA
+### From Regex to MOA

 BILD FEHLT

-Now that we know how the Regexes are represented (as an AST), we will now talk about the process that is used to create a MOA from a Regex.
+Now that we know how the Regexes are represented (as an AST), we shall now talk about the process that is used to create a MOA from a Regex.
 This process is internally used by the MoaPattern class to compile the Regex it is given in the `compile(...)` method into a usable Moa.

 #### Accumulate States